aflah-sudo/AI-powered-file-organizer/README.md

 *Tired of Having Messy Files?
 Let’s Organize Them!*

-This Python script helps you organize your files into folders like Documents, Images, Music, and so on.
+This Python script helps you organize your files into folders like Documents, Images, and so on.
 Plus, if you want, it can **rename your `.txt` files** using **AI** (powered by the **Google Gemini 1.5 Flash API**), so your files have more meaningful names based on their content.

 ---

 ## 🚀 Features

-* Organizes your files into folders based on their type (Documents, Images, Music, etc.).
+* Organizes your files into folders based on their type (Documents, Images, etc.).
 * Lets you choose which folder to organize with the `--path` argument.
 * Option to rename `.txt` files using **AI**.
 * Displays a quick summary of what was organized.